Governance of the Digital Restart Fund

 ICT and Digital Leadership Group (IDLG)

-Chaired by the Government Chief Information and Digital Officer, this group is made up of all of the Government Cluster's Chief Digital/Technology officers.
+Chaired by the Government Chief Information and Digital Officer, this group is made up of all of the Government department's Chief Digital/Technology officers.
 This group is responsible for Whole of Government ICT and Digital Strategy and consulted on the priorities for state digital assets and front-line systems modernisation (legacy) project proposals before we make recommendations to Cabinet.